MINE✦

 I believe creation is in the nature of man.

 In high school, I wanted to be a developer because I wanted to build programs.
-After high school, I took various courses, explored my options, and found my interest in business management, which became my major in college.
+The idea of creating systems that actually worked fascinated me.
+After high school, I explored different paths, took various courses, and eventually chose business management as my major in college.
 I wanted to build businesses.
-(Welp, I also thought I could just hire devs to build programs for me if I got rich. :3)
+(I also genuinely believed I’d just hire developers to build the programs for me once I got rich. :3)

 BIRDS SEEKING A SKY 🐦⬛